ThomasCarstens/jekyll/_posts/2018-10-29-Guitar-classification-revisited.md

 caption="General structure of fastai v1 (source: docs.fast.ai)."
 %}

 One big change occurred at version 1.0.22 (I think, things move fast) when the [data block API](https://docs.fast.ai/data_block.html) was introduced.
-I will use this API in this post instead of the older dedicated vision tools as it's a more generic option and translates nicely also into the other fast.ai components tabular, text, and collab.
+I will use this API in this post instead of the older dedicated vision tools as it's a more generic option and translates nicely also into the other fastai components tabular, text, and collab.
 In general, you specify the following components that together are used to create a [DataBunch](https://docs.fast.ai/basic_data.html#DataBunch) - the container that holds training, validation and test data as well as information about data augmentation.

 ## Building a dataset with fastclass

 Before we start we need a dataset of images.
-You can use one of the [provided datasets](https://docs.fast.ai/datasets.html), get your data from [kaggle](https://www.kaggle.com/datasets) or [build your own](https://www.christianwerner.net/tech/Build-your-image-dataset-faster/).
+You can use one of the [provided datasets](https://docs.fast.ai/datasets.html), get your data from [kaggle](https://www.kaggle.com/datasets), [google](https://toolbox.google.com/datasetsearch), or [build your own](https://www.christianwerner.net/tech/Build-your-image-dataset-faster/).
 I recently wrote the small toolkit **fastclass** to make the process of downloading and cleaning a custom dataset easier (see [blog post](https://www.christianwerner.net/tech/Build-your-image-dataset-faster) and [GitHub repo](https://github.com/cwerner/fastclass)).

 **Note:** I provide the full jupyter notebook [here](https://github.com/cwerner/guitars-app/blob/master/nbs/Guitar_Classifier.ipynb).
 The dataset can be downloaded from within the notebook off a dropbox [link](https://www.dropbox.com/s/2a9oboj6dcoykt0/guitars.tgz?dl=1).
 The guitar dataset consists of approx. 8500 images from 11 different guitar classes (five Fender models and six Gibsons).

 ## Getting started: ResNet-34